ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 facets (see next paragraph) for many variables, but this can be overwritten in the recipe.

+Usually, ESMValTool will need the corresponding ICON grid file of your simulation to work properly (examples: setting latitude/longitude coordinates if these are not yet present, UGRIDization [see below], etc.).
+This grid file can either be specified as absolute or relative (to ``auxiliary_data_dir`` as defined in the :ref:`user configuration file`) path with the facet ``horizontal_grid`` in the recipe or the extra facets (see below), or retrieved automatically from the `grid_file_uri` attribute of the input files.
+In the latter case, the file is downloaded once and then cached.
+The cached file is valid for 7 days.

 ESMValCore can automatically make native ICON data `UGRID
 <https://ugrid-conventions.github.io/ugrid-conventions/>`__-compliant when
 loading the data.